Fungal toenail infections usually don’t cause physical pain. But that doesn’t mean they can’t be extremely distressing and frustrating all the same.

 - Crumbly and brittle

 Fungal toenails are usually not painful, but they sometimes lead to ingrown toenails—which very much are.
-Furthermore, infections can be dangerous for people with diabetes, as well as others with compromised immune systems.
+Furthermore, infections can be dangerous for people with diabetes and others with compromised immune systems.

 The short answer is that you came into contact with the fungi, and they found a way under the nail.
 It doesn’t take a large opening for them to do this—small cuts or separations in the nail you may not even be able to notice is all they need.